Soy Luna

-Soy Luna (I am Luna) is an Argentine telenovela produced by Disney Channel Latin America that aired on 14 March 2016.
+Soy Luna (I am Luna), (also known as Soy Luna: Let's Roll Again) is an Argentine telenovela produced by Disney Channel Latin America that aired on 14 March 2016.
 The first episode of Soy Luna premiered with over 2.3 million views in Argentina alone.
 Developed by Disney Channel Latin America and produced by Disney Channel Europe, the Middle East and Africa (EMEA), Disney Channel Russia and Disney Channel Asia the series stars Karol Sevilla along with Ruggero Pasquarelli, Valentina Zenere and Michael Ronda.
 Soy Luna is the second original production of Disney Channel Latin America after Violetta (2012–2015), and the third musical telenovela on the channel following the steps of Patito Feo (2007–2011), the show that paved the way for Disney’s latin series.

 The supporting cast features Agustín Bernasconi, Malena Ratner, Katja Martínez, Jorge López, Ana Jara, Chiara Parravicini, Gastón Vietto, Lionel Ferro, Carolina Kopelioff, Lucila Gandolfo, Rodrigo Pedreira, Ana Carolina Valsagna, David Murí, Ezequiel Rodríguez and Caro Ibarra.
 Estela Ribeiro, Roberto Carnaghi, Giovanna Reynaud, Pasquale Di Nuzzo, Jandino, Victoria Suárez Battan and Joaquín Berthold joined the main cast in later seasons.
 Luz Cipriota, Diego Alcalá, Germán Tripel, Antonella Querzoli and Paula Kohan used to also star on the show, but their characters were written off, whilst Bernasconi and Ferro left the series during the final season.

 In May 2017, the series was renewed for a third and final season, which premiered on 16 April 2018.
 After the airing of the final episode, Disney broadcast a documentary titled Soy Luna: The Journey which recounts the main actors' most emotional experiences in the series over the last three years.

 In November 2020, a documentary/special titled Soy Luna: El último concierto was officially announced.
 It was exclusively released to Disney+ on 26 February 2021.

-On 23 October 2024, during an interview for Radio Disney, Karol Sevilla confirmed that the series would return for a fourth season, which began filming in June 2025.
-The new season will premiere in 2026 on Disney+.
+On 23 October 2024, during an interview for Radio Disney, Karol Sevilla confirmed that the series would return for a revival, which began filming in June 2025.
+The new season premiered on 24 July 2026 on Disney+ and is titled Soy Luna: Let’s Roll Again.